Name: Ovid

 book too licentious, why does my book persuade others to love?

-of the most famous love poets of Rome’s Golden Age.
-His most famous work, the
+one of the most famous love poets of Rome’s Golden Age.
+His most famous work,

 interwoven myths.
 Most of his poetry is erotic in nature; for this reason, he

-the emperor Augustus.
-In 8 CE he was banished to Bithynia, where he spent the
+emperor Augustus.
+In 8 CE he was banished to Bithynia [modern Turkey], where he

 No comments: